The eco-friendly travel packing list for backpackers

 Travel Clothing Packing List

-When packing, I always ask myself ‘is this something I want to wear once to three times a week?’.
+When packing, I always ask myself ‘is this something I want to wear one to three times a week?’.
 If not, I take it out.

 The secret to packing light is only packing enough clothes to last for seven days.
 How often do you wash your clothes at home?
 I usually do laundry once a week.
 When I travel, this doesn’t change.
 Whether I’m going away for seven days or seven months, I’ll pack enough clothes to last me a week (plus a spare pair of pants) and just do laundry on the way.
-In Asia, getting your laundry done is ridiculously cheap.
+In Asia and parts of North and South America, getting your laundry done is ridiculously cheap.
 In Europe, I tend to hand wash.
-Which brings me to the next point.
+Which brings me to the next point…

 Travel clothing.
 Most of the time, you don’t need to fork out your hard-earned cash on expensive ‘travel clothes’.
 Instead, look for things that dry quickly and don’t hold odours.
-Cotton and linen are breathable but tend to dry slowly, which can leave you feeling uncomfortable if you get wet.
+Cotton and linen are breathable but tend to dry slowly.
+Not only can this leave you feeling uncomfortable if you get caught in the rain, but you also can’t wash them in the sink and dry them overnight.
 Polyester and ‘performance fabrics’ are moisture-wicking and dry very quickly but can hold odours.
 This means you can’t really wear them more than once – not ideal when your clothing choices are limited.

-I tend to opt for natural fabrics such as merino wool, which is magically odourless and dries incredibly fast, and bamboo, a super eco-friendly option.
+I tend to opt for either natural fabrics such as merino wool, which is magically odourless and dries incredibly fast, and bamboo, a super eco-friendly option, or products made from recycled polyester (bonus points if this comes from ocean plastic, like my favourite Seadon trousers!).
 If it doesn’t dry overnight, it doesn’t get packed.

 Remember, it’s far more sustainable for the planet and your bank balance to pack and use the clothes you already own.
 If you need to buy new things, buy the best quality that you can afford and make it last.
 If you’re on a budget, you can often get some great, high-quality bargains at second-hand and charity shops too, which means you can avoid supporting unethical fast-fashion brands.